 Treatment Options for Gum Recession

-If the dentist has diagnosed you with gum recession, there are several treatment options available.
+If the dentist in Oklahoma City, OK has diagnosed you with gum recession, there are several treatment options available.

 The first line of treatment that may be recommended is deep cleaning.
 Deep cleaning involves removing plaque and tartar from the teeth to reduce the number of bacteria in your mouth.
 This can help prevent the recession from getting worse.